50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-CSS variables, also known as custom properties, can be scoped to the global scope or specific elements using the root pseudo-class or within CSS rules.
+CSS variables, also known as custom properties, can be scoped to the global scope or specific elements using the `:root` pseudo-class or within CSS rules.
 Global variables can be accessed and modified by any element, while local variables are limited to the scope of their containing elements.
+This scoping allows for flexible and modular design systems, where global variables define overarching styles and local variables cater to specific component needs.
+CSS variables enhance maintainability and consistency in style definitions across a stylesheet.

 86. What are the differences between the position values static, relative, absolute, and fixed in CSS3?